Guides for Brides logo

 The Attire

 If the dress code is going to be anything other than traditional Indian wear then the dress code is normally stated on an invitation.
-With so many different functions, if you’re attending each one then a different outfit for each would be ideal.
+With so many different functions, if you're attending every one then a different outfit for each would be ideal.
 Indian outfits come under all different types of budgets.
-Although most guests will be in traditional Indian wear, you shouldn’t feel obligated to do so.
-You can embrace the culture in other, subtle, ways such as wearing a bindi.
+Although most guests will be in traditional Indian wear, you shouldn't feel obligated to do so.
+You can embrace the culture in other, subtle ways such as wearing a bindi, matha patti or a colourful scarf.

-Tip: It can work out cheaper to find the fabric you want and take it to the tailors to make.
+Tip: For women's outfits, it can work out cheaper to find the fabric you want and take it to the tailors to make than buying a ready-made dress from the shop.

-There is a range of Indian wear so if you are unfamiliar with what sort of thing you could wear, there will definitely be something for you.
-Here are a few of the traditional Indian outfit terms to help you search for what you need.
+There is a wide range of Indian wear options especially for women so if you are unfamiliar with what sort of thing you could wear, don't worry as there will definitely be something for you.
+Here are a few of the traditional Indian outfit terminologies to help you search for what you need.

 Salwar – Pair of trousers